keerthi166/visual-hints-textworld-rl/README.md

 # VisualHints
 Repository for VisualHints: A Visual-Lingual Environment for Multimodal Reinforcement Learning.
 We provide `VisualHints` environment with various options for customizing the type of visual hints to emulate various real-world scenarios.
+This work is submitted to Neurips Benchmark Track

 ```
 @inproceedings{carta-etal-2020-vizhints,
     title = "VisualHints: A Visual-Lingual Environment for Multimodal Reinforcement Learning",
     author = "Carta, Thomas and Chaudhury, Subhajit and Talamadupula, Kartik and Tatsubori, Michiaki",
     booktitle = "arxiv",
-    year = "2020"
+    year = "2022"
 }
 ```